GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 **Business Goal 1**: Ensure users can access the main page quickly and reliably.

-Define SLO 1a: Availability SLO
+- Define SLO 1a: Availability SLO
-Define SLO 1b: Latency SLO
+- Define SLO 1b: Latency SLO

 **Business Goal 2**: Ensure the chatbot responds quickly and keeps users engaged.

-Define SLO 2a: Quality SLO (based on user engagement) Define SLO 2b: Latency SLO
+- Define SLO 2a: Quality SLO (based on user engagement)
+- Define SLO 2b: Latency SLO

 ### Success Criteria

-- You've established **Achievable** SLO objectives for the short-term.
+- You’ve established **Achievable** SLO objectives for the short-term.
   - Each SLO has a target value and a compliance period (see examples below)
   - Example SLOs for a fictional shopping cart service:
     - Availability: 99.9% of the users are able to visit the shopping cart measured over a 24-hour rolling window.
     - Latency:  99% of users should be able to load the shopping cart within 600 milliseconds, measured over a 24-hour rolling window.
-- You've set **Aspirational** SLOs based on an ideal user experience to aim for over the next year.
+- You’ve set **Aspirational** SLOs based on an ideal user experience to aim for over the next year.
 - Your objectives are backed by logical business assumptions.

 ## Challenge 6: SLOs on the dashboard